outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - other structures are structures of energy distribution
           - equivalent or similar alternates can share the energy distributed from another energy source and distribute it using an efficient method like a rotation function, or store it in its components (roots of unity)
+          - given that infinity is a 'sequence that doesnt end', the opposite of infinity is a 'sequence that ends'
+            - the structures that are semi or almost infinite indicate the boundary between non/infinite sequences
+            - a similar structure is a closed vs. open shape, or a wave (or another function defined for all values of x) vs. a line with endpoints if infinities can be mapped to a regular repeating pattern by some parameter

         - example of combination structures that form other useful structures
           - an interactivity combined with orthogonal (applying 'maximal differences' as a source of independence) symmetries form the basis of default useful structures like 'rotation' functions (by connecting endpoints of the symmetries)